Single-Band, Dual-Band, and Tri-Band Wi-Fi Routers. What's the Difference?

 In contrast, MU-MIMO maintains a constant connection to multiple devices simultaneously, so even when you're streaming Spotify while your kids are playing Splatoon in the next room, the Internet connection runs smoothly.

-Right off the bat, tri-band routers—which just hit the scene a few years ago—are capable of multiple Gigabit speeds, well upwards of 4,000 Gbps on the 5 GHz band.
+Right off the bat, tri-band routers—which just hit the scene a few years ago—are capable of multiple Gigabit speeds, up to 2166 Mbps on each 5 GHz band.
 And here's where the "tri" in "tri-band" comes into play: They feature one 2.4 GHz band and two 5 GHz bands.

 With two radio freeways for your 5 GHz data to travel on, tri-band routers reduce signal interference even more than dual-band devices.
 Using automated features like Linksys Smart Connect, tri-band routers "steer" devices to the optimal 5 GHz band (or the applicable 2.4 GHz band, for older devices).
 It's kind of like adding an extra lane to the interstate, or a bike lane to downtown roads—this makes tri-brand routers a handy tool for environments with a lot of continuously connected 5 GHz devices, and a worthy investment if you're currently on the market for a new router and want to future-proof your Wi-Fi for at least a few years.

 - More connected devices are less likely to negatively affect Wi-Fi speeds